GhostikQ/GhostikQ/README.md

 - 👋 Hi, I’m @GhostikQ
 - 👀 I’m interested in crytpo and web3
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning phyton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me https://t.me/GhostikQ

 <!---
 GhostikQ/GhostikQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.